California SB9 local guide

 An ADU can be the simpler path when the owner wants rental income or family housing without creating a new parcel.

-SB9 can be stronger when a separate legal parcel would create resale flexibility, long-term value, financing optionality, or estate-planning advantages.
+SB9 may be stronger when a separate legal parcel could create resale flexibility, long-term planning options, financing optionality, or estate-planning advantages.
+No value, financing, sale, rental, or approval outcome is guaranteed.

 An addition can make more sense when subdivision, access, or utility issues make SB9 too expensive or risky.